cmackeen/cmackeen.github.io/docs/academic/maters.md

 ## Other

-I am also currently researching the fabrication of fiber reinforced aerogels
+I am also currently researching the fabrication of fiber reinforced aerogels, in an effort to minimize density and compressibility.